Skip to main content

 Project Summary

 Molecular dynamics (MD) modeling of polycarbonates and other polymers at the atomistic scale has proven to be a valuable tool to uncover mechanical and chemical pathways during deformation and temperature changes.
-However, while MD is a great tool for probing the origin of mechanical behavior, it has been so far unsuccessful as a predictive design tool due to limited quantitative accuracy and scale.
-The extremely limited spatial and temporal scales of MD produces known artifacts.
+However, MD has so far been unsuccessful as a predictive design tool, due to extremely limited spatial and temporal scales, produce known artifacts.
 Even when these are accounted for, the underlying physics of the atomic scale force fields cannot be fit with sufficient fidelity by empirical models to produce results which match experimental data to better than approximately a factor of 2.

 Recently, new innovations in machine learning (ML) have led to several new atomistic models trained by neural networks.
 These potentials have the major advantage that they fit the material behavior of their training data with accuracy limited only by the dimensions of the architecture and size of the training dataset, both of which can be iterated until an acceptable tolerance is reached.
 A second advantage of ML atomistic models is that the generation of the potential can be nearly entirely automated, unlike the more manual process used to hand-tune traditional empirical models.
 Conversely, ML models require two orders of magnitude more training data than empirical models.
 This data is generally obtained by DFT simulations.
 Thus, the process of creating ML potentials requires much less human time than empirical potentials, but much more computer time.
 This computer time is highly parallelizable, so as computational threads become increasingly more available, it is not seen as a major impediment.